-On a trip to Dubrovnik in June 2013 we stopped, somewhat bemused, at a wire fence covered with locked padlocks.
-On closer inspection the padlocks had been written-on or scratched or engraved with the names or initials of people and usually a date.
+On closer inspection the padlocks scratched-into, engraved or had been written-on with the names or initials of people, and usually a date.

-After some head-scratching we left none the wiser but later embarked on some research which revealed that what we’d seen was the early stages of a spectacle already happening in many other locations around the world.
+Having not come across this anywhere previously, and after some serious head-scratching, we left none the wiser, but later embarked on some research to find out what it was all about.
+It transpired that our discovery was, in fact, the early stages of a spectacle already occurring in many other locations around the world.

-In February 2012 padlocks began appearing locked to the wire fence by lovers as a mark of affection for each other; their eternal love sealed by throwing the keys into the sea.
+As this is clearly not an acceptable situation, the local council erected a 3m-high wire fence to prevent further suicides and, soon after, padlocks began appearing locked to the wire fence, left by lovers as a mark of affection for each other; with their eternal devotion to each other further sealed by throwing the keys into the sea.
 This romantic ritual was happening mostly overnight with more and more padlocks appearing as the weeks passed.

 Will the padlocks stay and be left forever to rust as the iconic symbol of eternal love makes its way around the world?
 Possibly not.

-Apparently, City workers in Italy cut down the 5000+ padlocks adorning the Ponte Milvio bridge on Sept 10th 2012 for fear of the damage they could cause so it’s possible other Cities will follow suit if the craze continues.
+City workers in Italy cut-off the 5000+ padlocks attached the Ponte Milvio bridge for fear of the damage they could cause, so it’s possible other Cities will follow suit.

-Personally I think it’s a charming show of affection.
-Did I add to the collection in Boninovo?
-Maybe ;-}
+Did we add to the collection in Boninovo?
+Maybe.